danielraffel/symphony-mki-installer-sans-rosetta/README.md

 ---
 ## 🖥️ How to Install

-Pre-install: Enable Reduced Security (Apple Silicon only)
+Pre-install: Enable Reduced Security (required by official Apogee software installer too)

 1. Shutdown your Mac
 2. Press and hold the **Power** button → click **Options > Continue**